 We produced a film called ‘The battle against plastic waste’ to highlight some of the issues and the work underway to address them.
 It was launched as part of our Ocean Plastics campaign on World Oceans day in June 2020.
 You can watch the film below:

-If you’d like to download a copy of the film it’s available – along with some video infographics – from the Ocean Plastics category in our online Asset Bank.
+If you’d like to download a copy of the film it’s available – along with some video infographics – from the Ocean Plastics category in our online Dash media library.
 (You need to register for an account to view and download files).

 Administrations in England, Scotland, Wales and Northern Ireland have committed to working with industry to develop solutions to collect and recycle end-of-life gear from fishing ports.
 The four nations have also agreed to collaborate on UK-wide stakeholder engagement on the recycling of end-of-life gear.